Phyteuma nigrum

-Phyteuma (P) nigrum, the black rampion, is a relatively rare species of plant in the family Campanulaceae.
+Phyteuma nigrum, the black rampion, is a relatively rare species of plant in the family Campanulaceae.
 P. nigrum is located in central to northern Europe, primarily concentrated in Scandinavia.
 Much progress is yet to be made in forming concrete evolutionary relationships within this family and between the genera, but the molecular data from P. nigrum has contributed to the progress made in completing the evolutionary tree.
 The decrease in P. nigrum numbers over the past few decades has prompted the investigation into the reasons behind such a decline, leading to the conclusion that the factors that lead to a healthy P. nigrum population also run the risk of harming the population if not in just the right amount.
 The delicate nature of this organism makes its survival and reproductive success that much more uncertain.

 Vegetative characteristics

 The black rampion is a perennial herbaceous plant that reaches heights of 20 to 70 centimeters.
 The leaves are lanceolate and about half as wide as they are long.
 The basal leaves usually only have a shallow, heart-shaped blade base with a notched to sawn leaf edge.
 The lower stem leaves are ovate and narrowed at the base, the middle and upper ones only have a reduced blade.